 What exactly are limiting beliefs?
 Because what is limiting to one person is liberating for another.
 For example, someone outgoing might find staying home on Friday nights suffocating and boring, while an introverted person might find this comforting and grounding.
 How do you give back those limiting beliefs?

 So, what makes a “limiting belief”?

-Where do our beliefs come from?
+Where do our beliefs start?

 How do we identify our limiting beliefs?

 When our belief system stops us from doing the things we want to do, then we have to address what is holding us back from doing the things we want.

 Say, for example, you want to travel on your own to India, but you have resisted this urge for years and talked yourself out of it.
 You hear yourself saying that it’s too dangerous or that you’ll get sick.
 These things may happen, of course, but not any more so than living in the city that you live in right now.

 So, what’s holding you back from this dream vacation?
 Dig deep, and you may find that you’re a mother once said that traveling to India is very dangerous for a woman.
 And then you might remember that a friend went there and became sick with parasites.
 And then you may dig deeper and find that your grandmother was a social hermit — all things to reinforce your belief that you cannot travel to India.

 Once you have identified your limiting self-talk around your trip to India, then you can break it apart and form another belief.
 Here’s how it would work: You tell your grandmother that her fear of going anywhere was her fear and not years and you energetically give the fear back to her.
 Then you also give back your mother’s fear of traveling alone back to her energetically.

 Then you alleviate your fears by rationalizing that traveling anywhere is just as dangerous as your city; you still have to keep your handbag and wallet tucked away and be alert to any dangerous activity.